Thesis

 Competition

-The main competitors to Docker come from two distinct areas that strike at core parts of the Docker product suite: containerization platforms (focused on building and running containers) and container orchestration solutions (focused on managing containers at scale).
+The main competitors to Docker come from two distinct parts of the Docker product suite: containerization platforms (focused on building and running containers) and container orchestration solutions (focused on managing containers at scale).

 Containerization Platforms